-I am interested in the complexity of human behavior driven by both primal, instinctual reactions and culturally-learned responses.
-Humans are domesticated animals.
+I am interested in the complexity of human behavior driven by primal, instinctual reactions and culturally-learned responses.
+Prominent cultural influences include history, religion, science, media, and literature.
 As social creatures, we combat reason versus instinct.
 Through translating human experience into the form of an animal, we look at ourselves from another viewpoint.
+Animals are devoid of race, gender, and body politics.
+The natural behavior of the animal depicted holds a direct relationship to the conceptual framework.
 The resulting artworks reveal the collective unconscious through portraying archetypes.

 "Devour" and "Human Shadow" represent the attacker at different stages of life through pairing predator and prey.
-Deer are timid animals, while wolves are aggressive by comparison.
 "Human Shadow" is a newborn deer with the shadow of a wolf.
 Ernest Hemingway stated, "All things truly wicked start from innocence."
 The statement implicates the murky depths of our unconscious.
 Each person naturally develops a "shadow" beginning in childhood composed of repressed personality traits.
-In "Devour," the wolf has become physical and no longer merely a shadow.
+In "Devour" the wolf has become physical and no longer merely a shadow.
 The conjoined deer sleeps while the starved wolf chews on its leg.
-The irregular body is a psychological portrait that disturbs the cultural 'norm.'
+The irregular body is a psychological portrait that disturbs the cultural 'norm' as the juxtaposition suggest the complexity of the attacker's character and motivations.
+By focusing on allusions to fierceness, monstrosity, and mutation the work creates a place where the physicality alludes to a fascinating paradox of attraction and repulsion.
 As viewers approach the wolf, it emits growling sounds.

-My sculptures embody symbolic language in which I explore themes including inner confrontation, spirituality vulnerability, and death.
+My sculptures embody symbolic language in which I explore themes including social development, inner confrontation, vulnerability, and death.
 I am interested in human behavior from our celebratory moments to disastrous events.
 In observing the extremes both the dark and light of humanity are present.
 In understanding our polarities, we establish a new sense of awareness.